hiusr123/Invetory-stock-system-for-a-small-company/README.md

 # 📦 Cloud-Sync Inventory Management System

 A professional, lightweight inventory solution built for warehouse operations and stock management.
 This application provides real-time cloud syncing, project-based stock reservations, and a full transaction audit trail.
+Vibe coding, using Gemini 3 for Database and JavaScript, claude 3.5 for frontend

 ---